Teacher Updating Program

 - The Teacher Updating Diploma Program’s ability to support specific secondary teachable subjects

 For information regarding tuition costs, consult the UBC Calendar.
 These costs do not show books and activity fees.
 Fees are calculated per credit costs.
-The Diploma in Education Teacher Updating program is 30 credits in length.
+The teacher updating program diploma is 30 credits in length.

 Language Proficiency Tests

 When you apply to any of the Faculty of Education programs, you will need to demonstrate highly competent English written and oral language skills.
 An applicant must satisfy English language admission requirements established by the Faculty of Education.
 Where acceptable standards of both written and oral English are not demonstrated during the program, BEd or updating candidates will be required to improve before continuing with courses and before proceeding to the extended practicum.